rapidhere/grunt-simple-commonjs/README.md

 # grunt-simple-commonjs

 > A Simple tool that wrapper a CommonJS Project into a single file for client side usage
+> Note that this is just a simple CommonJS wrapper
+> Currently you can only use require, exports, and module.exports
+> And only .json and .js files can be imported
+> This plugin is still under development, for issues please contact me on github
+> And I'm a freshman in fudan university, this is my first plugin for Grunt, thx for supporting me :)

 ## Getting Started
 This plugin requires Grunt `~0.4.2`